graalvm/vscode-extensions/graalvm/README.md

 Read more about this and find a demo application in the [Native Image Debugging guide](https://www.graalvm.org/dev/tools/vscode/graalvm-extension/debugging-native-image/).
 </details>

-## Basic Usage
-Do animated screenshots?
-How to create it here?

 ## Available Commands
 | Name | Description |
 |---|---|